Scattering and absorption of ultracold atoms by nanotubes: Casimir-Polder Potential

-The interaction between an atom and a cylindrical, electrically neutral solid object is expected to be dominated by dispersion forces, specifically the Casimir-Polder (CP) potential.
+The interaction between an atom and a cylindrical, electrically neutral object is expected to be dominated by dispersion forces, specifically the Casimir-Polder potential.
 This subject has been considered by several groups \cite{barash,PhysRevB.75.235413,PhysRevB.65.155402,PhysRevA.80.012504,Fink2011,PhysRevB.76.045417} and is complicated by the fact that the properties of the cylinder alter not only the strength coefficients, but also the functional form of the potential \cite{barash}.
+The potential in the case of an atom and an infinitely long tube can be calculated using the general Lifshitz formula \cite{parsegianvdw,PhysRevB.72.035451,PhysRevA.75.062905}